 - ERM training materials

 A Submission Unit is a participating unit associated with an employer.
-Each Submission Unit is a specific employer division participating in a single fund – CE, JU, LE, PA, PERF, TRF or ’77 Fund.
+Each Submission Unit is a specific employer division participating in a single fund – CE, JU, LE, PA, PERF, TRF, or ’77 Fund.
 If an employer participates in multiple funds, multiple Submission Units will be associated with the same employer.

 It is also possible for two Submission Units with the same name to be listed twice under an employer if the employer participates in multiple funds.
 For example, Indianapolis Public Schools (IPS) participates in TRF for teachers and in PERF for its other staff.
 That means IPS would be listed twice under the same employer – once for TRF and once for PERF.

 New member enrollments should be completed and submitted electronically via ERM.
 If there is insufficient information to process the online member enrollment, the transaction will generate errors in ERM and prompt the employer for additional information.
 New members must be enrolled online prior to the first wage and contribution submission for that member.
 If no online enrollment exists, the submission will error out and will not be able to be processed until the enrollment is submitted.
-The member will receive notification of enrollment in the fund via mail and given instructions for submitting beneficiary information to the fund.
+The member will receive notification of enrollment in the fund via mail and be given instructions for submitting beneficiary information to the fund.
 See the Member Management User Manual available from the ERM Manuals page, for more information on enrolling members.

 INPRS requires completed online member enrollments for the following situations: